mukeshkarna/bca-computer-network-notes/data-link-layer-notes1.md

 CDMA allows multiple stations to use the entire bandwidth simultaneously through code division.
 * In CDMA, one channel carries all transmissions simultaneously.
 * CDMA differs from FDMA because only one channel occupies the entire bandwidth of the link.
-* It differs from TOMA because all stations can send data simultaneously; there is no time
+* It differs from TDMA because all stations can send data simultaneously; there is no time

 The assigned codes have two properties:
 1. If we multiply each code by another, we get O.
 2. If we multiply each code by itself, we get 4 (the number of stations).

 Example:

 Data = (d₁.c₁ + d₂.c₂ + d₃.c₃+ d₄.c₄)Xc₁ = 4 x d₁